-With our kids having a slumber party at the grandparents, Mrs. Nom and I had a chance to go out for a nice breakfast with just the two of us.
-In west Omaha, there are the usual chain places you can head to for breakfast, but not a whole lot of locally owned restaurants that are open for breakfast.
+With our kids having a slumber party at the grandparents, Mrs. Nom and I had a chance to go out for a nice breakfast just the two of us.
+In west Omaha, there are the usual chain places you can head to for breakfast.
+There aren’t a whole lot of locally owned restaurants that are open for breakfast.

-There are the usual chain places, doughnut shops and fast food places, but no real options for a great breakfast until Nick Bartholomew and Chef Tim Maides opened up Over Easy and brought their unique brand of breakfast place to the West O.
+There are the usual doughnut shops and fast food places, but no real options for a great breakfast.
+That was until Nick Bartholomew opened up Over Easy and brought their unique brand of breakfast place to the West O.

-About year ago, Over Easy opened up bringing a locally owned place that offered locally sourced food and creative chef driven gourmet dishes that served breakfast and lunch exclusively.
-We have eaten there a number of times over the last year and it has become one of our go-to places when we get a chance to have breakfast out (which sadly is quite few and far between).
+So Over Easy opened as a place that offered locally sourced food and creative chef driven gourmet dishes that served breakfast and lunch exclusively.
+We have eaten there a number of times and it has become one of our go-to places!
+Especially when we get a chance to have breakfast out (which sadly is quite few and far between).
 It is one of those spots that works for a quick bite or a nice sit down with friends for a leisurely brunch.

-We arrived just as the first snow flakes started to fall and were quickly seated at the lunch counter, where we were seated in some very comfortable stools.
-Our waitress Melissa greeted us, while tempting us with a housemade Nutella pop tart (we have had these on previous trips and they are delicious) and recommended their seasonal Pumpkin Spice coffee, which is custom roasted for Over Easy, then gave us the menus.
+We arrived just as the first snow flakes started to fall and were quickly seated at the lunch counter.
+Our waitress greeted us, tempted us with a housemade Nutella pop tart (we have had these on previous trips and they are delicious) and recommended their seasonal Pumpkin Spice coffee, which is custom roasted for Over Easy!

 Over Easy recently revamped their menu to reflect the seasonal changes, which caused us to have to study the menu for a bit longer than normal.
 While sipping our coffee, we decided to split one of the fantastic browned butter cinnamon rolls to help overcome our morning fogginess.

-The browned butter cinnamon roll was served pipping hot, the browned butter frosting oozing over the light fluffy roll.
-The frosting is thinner than the typical heavy thick white sugar frosting, its warm and runny with a rich buttery caramel flavor.
-Flecks of brown sugar and cinnamon dot the frosting and the brown sugar bits give just a hint of a crunch.
+The browned butter cinnamon roll was served hot, the browned butter frosting oozing over the fluffy roll.
+The frosting was warm and runny with a rich buttery caramel flavor.
+Flecks of brown sugar and cinnamon dotted the frosting and the brown sugar bits gave just a hint of a crunch.

-Mrs. Nom decided to select from the ala carte menu, choosing the baked oatmeal and a side of TD Niche Pork sausage.
-The baked oatmeal had baked apples, dried cranberries and chopped pecans with a hint of brown sugar.
-Fresh apples that were thinly sliced topped the oatmeal, giving the oatmeal a beautiful presentation and a nice tangy crisp bite.
+Mrs. Nom decided from the a la carte menu, she chose the baked oatmeal and a side of TD Niche sausage.
+The baked oatmeal had baked apples, dried cranberries and chopped pecans with brown sugar.
+Fresh apples were thinly sliced topped the oatmeal, giving the oatmeal a beautiful presentation and a nice tangy crisp bite.

-I decided to order a the Chicken and Waffle with a side of farm fresh eggs.
-The waffle is a savory egg waffle, with hints of sage and garlic giving a flavorful depth to the toasted shell of the waffle.
-The waffle is one of the most uniquely shaped waffles I have ever seen, a large triangle with big rounded bubbles of the batter.
+I decided to order the Chicken and Waffle with a side of farm fresh eggs.
+The waffle is a savory egg waffle, with hints of sage and garlic.
+It gave a flavorful depth to the toasted shell of the waffle.
+The waffle was one of the most uniquely shaped waffles I have ever seen, a large triangle with big rounded bubbles of the batter.

 We have been there when the weather is more cooperative and the wait can be a bit longer as they are gaining a following.
-If you can’t wait, Over Easy offers a drive thru that features a slightly trimmed down menu
+But if you can’t wait, Over Easy offers a drive thru that features a slightly trimmed down menu.